 - Toggle “Zip Archive”, type in the filename you’d like and click on “Compress Files”.

 - Highlight the Zip File and click on “Download”.
 (If you do not see the zip file, go back one directory and forward again.
 The zip file should appear.)

 - Once the zip file with your wordpress backup is on your computer, please remember to delete the zip file from your site.

 Thirdly, if you haven’t already, download the latest stable version of wordpress, unzip it onto your desktop.

 Activate Your Maintenance Index Page

-If you haven’t done so already, using a text editor (notepad), create a “maintenance” index page.
+You can customize this page.
+If you haven’t done so already, using a text editor (notepad), create your customized “maintenance” page.
 Put something like the following in the body of the page: